 Temperament In The Aquarium

 Though Acropora might seem harmless as they don’t have any apparent sweeper tentacles, they are actually very aggressive.
-These stony corals are determined to preserve their spot on the reef and will eagerly damage other nearby species.
+These stony corals are determined to preserve their spot on the reef and will eagerly damage other nearby coral species.

 Are Acropora corals aggressive?